 Opened in the last millennium (September 1, 1999 to be exact), the Paris Las Vegas Hotel and Casino still seems to hold its charm and appeal.
 The resort sits on 32 acres and has just under 3,000 rooms.

 Guests to the Paris Las Vegas Hotel and Casino are served by a large seven story parking structure behind the resort.
-It is free to both hotel guests and casino patrons.

 Because Paris Las Vegas and Bally’s are owned by the same company (Caesars Entertainment), and are physically joined together, the two resorts both use the same parking garage.
 The Bally’s Las Vegas parking garage is the same as its sister, Paris next door.
 Valet parking areas are different for each hotel however.
 (More on that below).